 \subsection{Remarks on memory effects}

-Finally, we investigate memory effects of the reservoirs.
-Here, we return to homogeneous environments $s_1 = s_2 =s$.
-Because of a finite decay rate of the autocorrelation function $C_j (t)$, the dynamics of the RDO at a given time are affected by its properties in the past.
-In this sense, the environment has ``memory effects'' which cannot be described within a standard Lindblad equation.
+Finally, we investigate memory effects of the reservoirs and for this, return to homogeneous environments $s_1 = s_2 =s$.
+Because of a finite decay rate of the autocorrelation function $C_j (t)$, the dynamics of the RDO at a given time is affected by its properties in the past.
+In this sense, the environment has ``memory effects'' that cannot be described within a standard Lindblad equation.
 In particular, the dynamics after the application of the \sqrtiswap{} gate is affected by the one during the gate application.